LuigiLegion/gatsby-portfolio-site/content/blog/stock-tracker/index.md

 ### Tech Stack:

-Built using Node.js, Express, PostgreSQL, and Sequelize on the backend, React, Redux, and Materialize.css on the frontend, and utilizes the IEX Cloud API.
+Built using Node.js, Express, PostgreSQL, and Sequelize on the backend, React, Redux, and Materialize on the frontend, and utilizes the IEX Cloud API.

 ### Dev Team: